 9 Ways to Design a More Interactive Office

-In the creative economy, workers need a blend of focussed quiet time and interactive collaboration.
+In the creative economy, workers need a blend of focussed quiet time, collaboration and interactive office space.
 When it comes to being focussed, most of us have it covered; hide in an office, put on headphones, and mute the cell phone.
 In many offices, if workers need to collaborate and interact face to face, they head to a conference room.
 While meeting in a conference room works, it’s often unnecessary.
 Many interactions don’t require reserving a meeting room.
 In fact, many interactions can happen in far more casual settings.
 Below I’ve outlined some ideas for how you can help free your employees to collaborate and interact more with creative conference room design.

 Close to Food = Casual Collision